 Living in St. Petersburg is to surround oneself with art.
 If live theatre is what you enjoy, you’ll have a hard time deciding what show to catch in St. Petersburg!
 There are a number of venues in the area—including American Stage, The Mahaffey Theatre, The Palladium Theatre, St. Petersburg City Theatre, and the freeFall Theater where you can watch Broadway musicals, stand-up comedians, musical acts, contemporary plays, or the St. Petersburg Opera Company.

-Downtown St. Petersburg is home to Tropicana Field and the World Series Champion Tampa Bay Rays baseball team.
+Downtown St. Petersburg is home to Tropicana Field and the two-time American League Champion Tampa Bay Rays baseball team.
 "The Trop", as the locals call it, is a city-wide landmark that kind of marks the southwest edge of the downtown entertainment district.
 If baseball isn't your game, drive 14 blocks east, take a right, and you'll be at historic Al Lang Field, now home to the venerable Tampa Bay Rowdies soccer team.
-Scoot across Tampa Bay and you are about 15 minutes from Raymond James Stadium and the Superbowl Champion Tampa Bay Buccaneers.
-Drive 10 more minutes east on Interstate 275, and you'll be at the Channelside District of Tampa, home to Amalie Arena and the Stanley Cup Champion Tampa Bay Lightning.
+Scoot across Tampa Bay and you are about 15 minutes from Raymond James Stadium and the two-time Superbowl Champion Tampa Bay Buccaneers.
+Drive 10 more minutes east on Interstate 275, and you'll be at the Channelside District of Tampa, home to Amalie Arena and the three-time Stanley Cup Champion Tampa Bay Lightning.
 So if pro sports is your thing, moving to St. Petersburg is a no-brainer.

 With all this water, it follows that boating would be huge here; in fact, Pinellas County has more registered boats than any other county in Florida.
 Boating is in our blood, and downtown St. Petersburg is home to the venerable St. Petersburg Yacht Club.
 At over 100 years old, the SPYC is one of the oldest yacht clubs in the United States, and a very prestigious local boating and social organization.
 But you don't need a hundred foot sailing sloop to enjoy our local waters.
 There are a number of marinas and public boat launches for your pleasure boat, and hundreds of homes are directly on the intracoastal waterway or on canals feeding out to open water.
 You don't even have to own a boat to enjoy St. Petersburg's waters, there are a number of boat rental businesses, and many others that rent jet skis, kayaks, paddleboards, and other craft.